pkel/cpr/website/content/en/docs/methods/protocol-specification.md

 adjustment is a complex control problem.
 It even has its own line of research.

-Luckily, DA is somewhat orthogonal to consensus.
-In practice, proof-of-work protocols require a DAA but in theory can often get away without.
-Depending on the analysis, we either assume that the true hash-rate is constant and known or we assume that the DAA does a perfect job.
-To support the latter, protocols designers have to specify what kind of growth the DAA should control for.
-In Bitcoin, the growth rate equals increase in block height per time.
-Other protocols might choose a different metric.

-The protocol specification defines a single function `progress` that maps a given block (tip of blockchain) to a scalar value.
+Protocol designers use the `progress` function to specify what kind of growth the DAA should control for.
+The function maps a given block (tip of blockchain) to a scalar value.
 The engineer implementing the protocol will contribute a DAA that controls for constant progress per time.
-The analyst sometimes assumes constant progress per time.
+The analyst may just assume constant progress per time.

 {{< code-figure >}}